daviswelakuh/daviswelakuh.github.io/_projects/1_project.md

 ---

 You can also put regular text between your rows of images, even citations {% cite flick2019 %}.
+You can also put regular text between your rows of images, even citations {% cite welakuh2022 %}.
+You can also put regular text between your rows of images, even citations {% cite welakuh2021thesis %}.

 Say you wanted to write a bit about your project before you posted the rest of the images.
 You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.